 One of the consequences survivors most often mentioned was the impact on their mental wellbeing.197 Daily life is clearly a struggle for many.
-They have suffered from PTSD, including flashbacks as often as daily, as well as anxiety, depression, mental distress, including nightmares and sleeping difficulties, and problems with drugs and alcohol.
-It was not uncommon for survivors to describe repeated suicide attempts.
-One survivor, in a private session, described these attempts and how they affected her parents:
+They have suffered from PTSD, including flashbacks as often as daily, as well as anxiety,

 "In 1991, I had major bowel surgery that took four hours.
 The surgeon told me afterwards that he could tell that I had been sexually abused as a child.
 I had signs of an untreated sexually transmitted disease, which I remember I had had symptoms of since childhood.
 This had caused considerable damage, and it took the surgeon a long time to remove scarring, but he was pleased I would be able to conceive a child.
 I still find this traumatic and share it only because the stigma and shame should not have been mine."